the French flag Edmund Husserl

 Contemporary philosophy

-Husserl was a 20th-century German philosopher (1859-1938).
-After studying mathematics, he devoted himself to philosophy, reflecting on the foundations and meaning of this discipline.
-He became a professor at the University of Halle, and published his first major work, the Logical Investigations.
-He taught at the University of Göttingen, then Freiburg im Breisgau, until he was disbarred by the anti-Semitic legislation promulgated by the Nazis.
-He is the inventor of phenomenology, which opposes both psychologism and logicism.
+Husserl was a twentieth-century German philosopher (1859-1938).
+After studying mathematics, he devoted himself to philosophy, reflecting on the foundations and meaning of the discipline.
+He became a professor at the University of Halle and published his first major work, the Logical Investigations.
+He taught at the University of Göttingen, then at Freiburg im Breisgau, until he was stripped of his post by the antisemitic legislation of the Nazi regime.
+He is the founder of phenomenology, which stands in opposition to both psychologism and logicism.

 book cover